woa-a52s/Samsung-A52s-5G-Guides/Install/Uninstall.md

 Just like you had it before installing Windows.

 Android™ will have access to the whole memory back again.
+All LUNs (0-5) will be restored to stock.

 Your data will be erased, please make backups if you need it before proceeding!